manu-07-ela/LAPR2_ISEP/docs/SprintC/US12/US12_RecordTestResults.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US10 Specify a new parameter and categorize it" since at least the parameter must exist to record the results .
+* There is a dependency to "US04 Register a test to be performed to a registered client " since at least the test must exist to record the results .